josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/announcing-hondo.md

 ## The architecture

 Hondo is markedly less ambitious than Quina in a few ways.
-Most importantly, I don't plan to add it to any of the major app stores.
-(This automatically cuts the complexity in at least half, and my frustration by a solid 80%, since dealing with the Google Play Store is one of the least pleasant things I've ever attempted as a developer.)
+Most importantly, I don't initially plan to add it to any of the major app stores.
+(I _did_ end up releasing Hondo on both [Google Play](https://play.google.com/store/apps/details?id=com.playhondo.www.twa) _and_ on the [iOS App store](https://apps.apple.com/us/app/hondo/id1636016699?platform=iphone), but that's mostly thanks to [pwabuilder.com](https://pwabuilder.com) making it relatively straightforward, and not due to my own ambitions.
+Highly recommended.)

 Knowing that the project's only home would be the web, I was somewhat freed with the architecture decision.
 That made going with [SvelteKit](https://kit.svelte.dev) an automaic choice.
 I've [written plenty about Svelte](/blog/category/svelte) already, so it's no surprise I'd pick it for a new project.
 It's a simple and joyous framework to use, and I never for a second regretted the choice.
 Its built-in transitions and animation—plus its dead-simple global state management—made SvelteKit a perfect fit.

 The _only_ thing SvelteKit seems to be missing that other frameworks I might have chosen has: an easy PWA (Progressive Web App) integration.
 Seems [Vite](https://vitejs.dev/) itself has a [PWA plugin](https://vite-plugin-pwa.netlify.app/), so I could've gone that route (since SvelteKit is partially built on top of Vite).

 But instead, I used Microsoft's [PWA Builder](https://www.pwabuilder.com/) to generate the needed service worker, manifest, and other assets.
 (There's also a [PWA Studio extension for VS Code](https://marketplace.visualstudio.com/items?itemName=PWABuilder.pwa-studio) that's quite handy.)
 PWA Builder is a great resource for adding PWA functionality to an existing web app—and it even offers help getting your app listed on the major app stores, if you're up for that challenge.
-(I can't vouch for that aspect of PWA Builder personally, as, again, listing apps in the app stores is a pain I don't care to experience again.
-But it's still worth mentioning.)
+The docs give step-by-step walkthroughs, so while it's still a daunting task that involves a _lot_ of moving parts, PWA Builder makes getting your app listed much more attainable that it might otherwise be.

 Other than SvelteKit, a few SvelteKit plugins (just the static adapter, and svelte-preprocess), plus the assets that PWA Builder helped to generate, everything in Hondo is hand-rolled, down to the code, game mechanics, and design.